ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     The e10 IPM template rotor geometry in Motor-CAD without (left) and with (right) corner rounding enabled for the rotor lamination and magnets.

-Looking closely at an the e10 IPM Motor-CAD template example, when corner rounding is disabled, the **Rotor Pocket** regions have an inner corner formed by two Line entities (entity 3 and 4).
+Looking closely at an the e10 IPM Motor-CAD template example, when corner rounding is not enabled, the **Rotor Pocket** regions have an inner corner formed by two Line entities (entity 3 and 4).

 .. figure:: ../images/adaptive_templates/user_guide_corner_rounding_2.png